microcks/microcks.io/content/blog/microcks-1.2.0-release.md

 * community sharing of mocks and tests for regulatory or industrial standards,
 * more metrics and analytics to govern your APIs with Microcks.

 Remember that we are open and it means that you can jump on board to make Microcks even greater!
-Come and say hi! on our [Zulip chat](https://microcksio.zulipchat.com/) 🐙 , simply send some love through [GitHub stars]([https://github.com/microcks/microcks) ⭐️ or follow us on [Twitter]([https://twitter.com/microcksio).
+Come and say hi! on our [Discord chat](https://microcks.io/discord-invite/) 🐙 , simply send some love through [GitHub stars]([https://github.com/microcks/microcks) ⭐️ or follow us on [Twitter]([https://twitter.com/microcksio).

 Thanks for reading and supporting us!
 Stay safe and healthy. ❤️